monocurl/quarve_book/src/view_providers.md

 to the `MSlock` or `Env` (explained in later lessons).
-However, in some cases you can use the `ivp_using` function if this issue ever arises, which gives you access to the additional context (this too has some downsides since the given function has to be static).
+However, in some cases you can use the `ivp_using` function if this issue ever arises, which gives you access to the additional context (this too has some downsides since the given lambda has to be static).

+Finally, you actually specify the root IVP in the `WindowProvider::root` function.
+This should be easy to find in the default project.

 Note that the UpContext and DownContext associated types of IntoViewProvider are related to ways of passing information between